Real Estate Closing Costs

 Belize, formerly known as British Honduras, achieved independence from the United Kingdom on September 21, 1981

-The legal system of Belize is based on English Common Law and the country is a member of the Commonwealth of Nations.
+The legal system of Belize is based on English common law, and the country is a member of the Commonwealth of Nations.

 Purchase And Transfer Procedure